unexist/blog/_drafts/orchestration-with-nomad.md

 #### Commandline

-For the commandline-savy, there is nice [CLI][] shipped within the same package:
+For the commandline-savy, there is nice [CLI][5] shipped within the same package:

 ###### **Shell**
 ```shell